Table of Contents

-The GDPR is not the first privacy legislation: it builds and improves over an existing legislation that already defined strict requirements for the management of personal data and clear responsibilities and roles for the “data processor” and the “data controller”.
+The GDPR is not the first privacy legislation: it builds and improves over existing legislations that already defined strict requirements for the management of personal data and clear responsibilities and roles for the “data processor” and the “data controller”.

 GDPR introduces some new important concepts like “privacy by design”, which is mostly about company processes and encourages those already widely used “good practices”.